aws/sagemaker-python-sdk/src/sagemaker/chainer/README.rst

 The following are optional arguments.
 When you create a ``Chainer`` object, you can specify these as keyword arguments.

--  ``source_dir`` Path (absolute or relative) to a directory with any other training source code dependencies including the entry point file.
-Structure within this directory will be preserved when training on SageMaker.
+-  ``source_dir`` Single path (absolute or relative) or a list of paths to directories with any other training source code dependencies aside from the entry point file (default: None).
+The structures within this directories are preserved when training on Amazon SageMaker.
 -  ``hyperparameters`` Hyperparameters that will be used for training.
    Will be made accessible as a dict[str, str] to the training code on SageMaker.
 For convenience, accepts other types besides str, but